The Teacher-Student Relationship: Liberating or a Trap?July 27, 2017 | 33 Comments

 In the meantime, here is what I suggest to my own students who are uncertain about what to do next in their spiritual practice: In addition to weighing the pros and cons of different teachers and communities, I ask them to pay close attention to the teachings themselves.
 They are of utmost importance.
 Do they mean something to you?
 Ask yourself over and over, what will deepen my personal practice?
 And then do that.
 Of course, if anyone tries to con you into thinking that they know you better than you know yourself, have a magical system which you may access once you prove worthy (or pay enough for it), and classify any doubts as an indication that you just don’t get it, you should run away.

-My teacher once told us that in Tibet the conventional wisdom was to live three valleys away from your teacher: Close enough to receive teachings but far enough to remain separate from the infrastructure, politics, and squabbles that inevitably surround him or her.
+In Tibet, I’ve heard, the conventional wisdom was to live three valleys away from your teacher: Close enough to receive teachings but far enough to remain separate from the infrastructure, politics, and squabbles that inevitably surround him or her.
 I have adhered to this assiduously because that is the right choice for me.
-(I seem to cause suffering to myself and others when I’m part of a group process.)
+(I seem to cause suffering to myself and others when I’m part of any group process.)

 That said, there are those who enter the teacher’s inner circle and give and receive great benefit.
 But the inner circle is also where it becomes particularly confusing and complex, especially, I would say, when cultures collide; the student-teacher relationship is still quite foreign to us in the West.
 Still, if you long to serve your teacher from love and devotion, go ahead and knock on that door.
 But if you are seeking special status, secret goodies, or a position of influence, be very, very careful.
 (This is not to say that those who are victimized by power-tripping or manipulative teachers are guilty of anything.
 They are not.
 I just want to be clear about that.)